gauravat16/Smart-Search/README.md

        The name of the database that has the table you want to smart-search.

    b.<strong>String tableOfData</strong>
-       The name of the table containg the data.
+       The name of the table containing the data.

    c. <strong>ArrayList<String> columnNames</strong>
-       The list of all the columms in above table.
+       The list of all the columns in above table.

 ####2. ftsRebuilder()